saecki/ts3musicbot-git/README.md

 ## Setup
 - Clone or download ts3musicbot-git
-- Download and install Python, TeamSpeak, VC media player and VB-CABLE
+- Download and install Python, TeamSpeak, VLC media player and VB-CABLE
 - Navigate into the ts3musicbot-git/ts3musicbot directory that you've downloaded and install all python dependencies by executing the command: ```pip3 install -r requirements.txt```.
 - Install the ClientQuery plugin in TeamSpeak directly by going to: Tools - Options - Addons - Browse online and then searching ClientQuery and installing it
 #TODO